Buying a Property in Spain through a Limited Company offers advantages worth studying; learn the do's and don'ts in Spanish Property Law.

 - Purchasing the property in the name of a Spanish company for mere enjoyment involves the payment of annual taxes and reporting obligations.
 This will almost certainly require that the purchaser retains the services of a tax specialist to manage this responsibility, thereby incurring additional fees.

-When taking into consideration all of the above, including the benefits and the drawbacks, if you are planning to buy a home in Spain for mere enjoyment, I would advise to do so in your own name.
+When taking into consideration all of the above, including the benefits and the drawbacks, if you are planning to buy a home in Spain for mere enjoyment, I would advise to do so in your own name instead of buying a Property in Spain through a Limited Company.